 SS&C’s Automatic Rollover Program is used by more than 40 financial institutions and 30,000 plan sponsors.
 The platform automates the exchange of participant data between plans, administrators, and selected IRA providers.
 Finding the right program can help plan sponsors save time and money, while also helping participants reconnect with their retirement savings.
 It is important to choose a program that specializes in automatic rollovers and has the necessary agreements and procedures in place to support plan fiduciaries in complying with the safe harbor requirements.

-Asset Management, Insurance, Wealth Management
+Asset Management, Insurance, Retirement, Wealth Management